ThomasDayton/lab02/README.md

 ## What are the types of the following values?

-* 0 --Int
+* 0 --int, float(?), double
 * "hello" --String
-* 101 --Int
+* 101 --int, double, float(?)
-* -1 --Int
+* -1 --int, double, float(?)
-* true --String
+* true --boolean
-* "33" --Int
+* "33" --String
-* 3.1415 --Int
+* 3.1415 --double, float(?)

 ## What would you have to do to add a new field, for example one called name, to a circle object?
--- I would go to the code under "public class Circle" and add "private string name".
+-- I would go to the code under "public class Circle" and add "private String name", like so:
+---
+private String name;
+---

 ## Write the header for a method named send that has one parameter of type String, and does not return a value.
+---
--- void send(String message1)
+public void send(String message1)
+---

 ## Write the header for a method named average that has two parameters, both of type int, and returns an int value.
+---
--- Int getNumber(Int number1, int number2)
+public Int getNumber(Int number1, int number2)
+---

 ## Look at the book you are reading right now.
 Is it an object or a class?
 If it is a class, name some objects.
 If it is an object, name its class.
 -- I think that the book is an object of class Textbook, as objects are specific instances of a class.